Proper Goldfish Water Temp

 The Compact Digital Aquarium Thermometer:

+These thermometers are very easy to read as they digitally display it for you on a screen.
 They can be programmed to read the temperature in Celsius or Fahrenheit depending on whichever one you use.

 To use these devices, just attach the digital screen to the outside of your aquarium by using the provided suction cup.